Originally published Parshas Yisro 5780.

 Yisro made the journey from Midian to come and join the Jewish people as they traveled through the desert to the Promised Land.
-The reunion was emotional; Moshe greeted his esteemed father in law and was reunited with Tzipora and his sons.
-But by the next morning it was back to business as usual for the Jewish leader and he sat in judgement, resolving the disputes and adjudicating the disagreements of the nation.
-Yisro saw this “one-man show” and told Moshe that such a system is unsustainable, “you can’t do it alone.”
+The reunion was emotional.
+Moshe greeted his esteemed father in law and was reunited with Tzipora and their sons.
+But by the next morning it was back to business as usual for the Jewish leader.
+He sat in judgement, resolving the disputes and disagreements of the nation.
+Yisro saw this “one-man show” and told Moshe that such a system was unsustainable, “you can’t do it alone.”
 Yisro advised Moshe to set up a court system.
-Moshe accepted the mussar and implemented the suggestion.
+Moshe accepted the mussar and the suggestion.

 But why did it take Yisro’s observations and suggestions to address this issue?
 The problem was obvious.
 One man (even Moshe Rabbeinu) can’t serve as the sole judge for an entire nation.
-The solution is seemingly straightforward: create a judicial framework.
-Why didn’t Moshe execute this idea on his own?
-Why did it take Yisro’ s prodding to bring the Judaic judicial framework into existence?
+The solution was seemingly straightforward and obvious; create a judicial framework.
+Why didn’t Moshe realize this idea on his own?
+Why was Yisro’ s prodding necessary to bring the Judaic judicial framework into existence?

-Yisro’s judicial framework idea was not novel to Moshe.
+Yisro’s judicial framework idea was not new and novel to Moshe.
 Moshe must have thought about it many times.
 But in Moshe’s mind, the idea of a judiciary framework that was “good” but not “perfect” was not acceptable.
-Yisro came along and explained, “the pursuit of perfect will run you and the nation into the ground.”
+Yisro came along and explained – the pursuit of perfect will run you and the nation into the ground.

 Who is correct?
-Do we pursue “perfect” or “good”?
-In the end, Moshe accepted Yisro’s advice and established a system of judges and courts.
-This dispute is something we struggle with each and every day.
-We all want “perfect.”
-We want a perfect marriage, we want perfect children and we want a perfect career.
-We want our friends to do exactly what we need, when we need it and for life to follow our predetermined, charted course.
-And when our desires and aspirations don’t materialize perfectly we become frustrated and upset.
-But the goal should never be “perfect.”
-The goal is “great” (or even “good” depending on circumstance).
-If one expects a perfect marriage, it requires a perfect spouse.
+Do we pursue “perfection” or “good?”
+At the end of the day, Moshe accepted Yisro’s advice and established a system of judges and courts.
+This “dispute” is something we struggle with each and every day.
+We all want perfect.
+We want a perfect marriage; we want perfect children and we want a perfect career.
+We want our friends to do exactly what we need when we need it and for life to follow our predetermined, chartered course.
+And when desires and aspiration don’t materialize perfectly, we become frustrated and upset.
+The goal should never be perfection.
+The goal is great (or even good depending on circumstance).
+If I expect a perfect marriage – that requires a perfect spouse.
 There is no human being who can deliver in that way.
 If we expect perfect children, we are setting them up for failure.
 If we wait to take advantage of life’s opportunities until the perfect one arrives, we will miss out on all the great opportunities which present themselves every single day.
 If we expect perfect results from ourselves, we become disillusioned, aggravated and ultimately, give up.

 Perfection is alluring but not realistic.
 We must resist the temptation of perfection and embrace the good, great and excellent.
 Moshe was fortunate to have a Yisro to whisper in his ear.
 We are privileged to have a Torah which lights our way.
-May we find the strength to see the goodness in our loved ones and the greatness in our opportunities for connection and growth.
+May we find the strength to see the goodness in our loved ones, the greatness in our opportunities and the beauty in ourselves.